-The NexPoint uses the following valuation methods to determine either current market value for investments for which market quotations are available or, if not available, the fair value, as determined in good faith pursuant to NexPoint's policies and procedures:
+NexPoint uses the following valuation methods to determine either current market value for investments for which market quotations are available or, if not available, the fair value, as determined in good faith pursuant to NexPoint's policies and procedures:

 - The market value of each security listed or traded on any recognized securities exchange or automated quotation system will be the last reported sale price at the relevant valuation date on the composite tape or on the principal exchange on which such security is traded.
 If no sale is reported on that date, or for over-the-counter securities, the Adviser utilizes, when available, pricing quotations from principal market makers.
 Such quotations may be obtained from third-party pricing services or directly from investment brokers and dealers in the secondary market.
 Generally, the Fund's loan and bond positions are not traded on exchanges and consequently are valued based on market prices received from third-party pricing services or broker-dealer sources. - Dividends declared but not yet received, and rights in respect of securities which are quoted ex-dividend or ex-rights, will be recorded at the fair value thereof, as determined by the Adviser, which may (but need not) be the value so determined on the day such securities are first quoted ex-dividend or ex-rights. - Listed options, or over-the-counter options for which representative brokers' quotations are available, will be valued in the same manner as listed or over-the-counter securities as hereinabove provided.
-Premiums for the sale of such options written by the Fund will be included in the assets of the Fund, and the market value of such options shall be included as a liability. - The Fund's non-marketable investments for which market quotations are not readily available will generally be valued in such manner as the Adviser determines in good faith to reflect their fair values under procedures established by, and under the oversight of, the Board.
-A pricing committee ("Pricing Committee") has been established to provide oversight of the valuation policies, processes and procedures, and is comprised of personnel from the Adviser and its affiliates.
-The Pricing Committee meets monthly to review the proposed valuations for investments and financial instruments and is responsible for evaluating the overall fairness and consistent application of established policies. - The pricing of all assets that are fair valued in this manner will be subsequently reported to and subject to ratification by the Board.
+Premiums for the sale of such options written by the Fund will be included in the assets of the Fund, and the market value of such options shall be included as a liability. - The Fund's non-marketable investments for which market quotations are not readily available will generally be valued in such manner as the Adviser determines in good faith to reflect their fair values under procedures approved by the Board.
+The Valuation Committee has been established to provide oversight of the valuation policies, processes and procedures, and is comprised of personnel from the Adviser and its affiliates.
+The Valuation Committee meets monthly to review the proposed valuations for investments and financial instruments and is responsible for evaluating the overall fairness and consistent application of established policies.

+- The pricing of all assets that are fair valued in this manner will be subsequently reported to the Board.
 Pursuant to the Fund's pricing procedures, securities for which market quotations are not readily available may include securities that are subject to legal or contractual restrictions on resale, securities for which no or limited trading activity has occurred for a period of time, or securities that are otherwise deemed to be illiquid (i.e., securities that cannot be disposed of within seven days at approximately the price at which the security is currently priced by the Fund).
-Swaps and other derivatives would generally fall under this category.
+Swaps and other derivatives would generally fall under this category. - Investments by the Fund in any other mutual fund are valued at their respective NAVs as determined by those mutual funds each business day.
+The prospectuses for those mutual funds explain the circumstances under which those funds will use fair value pricing and the effects of using fair value pricing.